Best Shade-Plants for Louisiana

 Lush green foliage and some faint blooms of shade-loving plants under the cover of an oak tree and a building

 Quick tip: If you really want to avoid extra hassle during the winter, try a hardier evergreen fern like the Holly or Autumn fern.
-While not full-proof, it definitely makes a difference!
+While not fool-proof, it definitely makes a difference!

 Shade-bed full of large hosta plants